-When we explore folklore and mythology we realise that history is replete with symbols and images of cataclysm, disaster, wholesale destruction and apocalypse.
+When we explore folklore and mythology we realize that history is replete with symbols and images of cataclysm, disaster, wholesale destruction and apocalypse.

 Let’s consider the ancient and well known tale of Henny Penny also known as Chicken Little, found in many countries around the world.
 The phrase “The sky is falling!” originates from this fable.
 This idiom points to the mistaken belief that disaster is imminent.
 In Ireland the fable is aptly titled: The end of the world.